ssec-jhu/evolver-ng/README.md

 # About

 The next generation of software control for eVolver.
-This package provides a modular bioreactor controller framework and REST api focused on extensability in hardware and experiment control.
+This package provides a modular bioreactor controller framework and REST api focused on extensibility in hardware and experiment control.
 The REST api enables decoupling of the core control from the user interaction and aims to enable support of configuration of new hardware without explicit UI componentry required.